Last updated February 20th, 2021

-I have had Mr. Literary Cat for close to 7 years and he’s lulled many a kitty to sleep with his tails from far away lands.
+I have had the Mr. Literary Cat garden statue for close to 7 years and he’s lulled many a kitty to sleep with his tails from far away lands.
 After a deep slumber, the cat awakens by a gentle breeze and the swaying of the wooden wind chimes.
 Suddenly, it’s time for zoomies!

 Wind chimes, love them or hate them, but they’re a wonderful piece to complete your catio zen in a myriad of tastes.
 The capiz shell wind chimes are available in a wide spectrum of colors.
 I loved the turquoise blue, a perfect piece for your summer catio.
 And if you plan to decorate the catio for Fall or Halloween, the orange and black capiz wind chime would make the ideal hanging centerpiece.

 Outdoor pedestals are multi-functional and are used by both the people and the cats, or both at the same time!
 I just fell in love with this outdoor accent stool made from recycled pine.
 Very sturdy and well built and good enough to be used as a scratcher!
 Sly Pie tested it and it doesn’t leave scratch marks, but if it did, it has a rustic, distressed look anyway, so who cares?